 The University of Chicago’s one-year MA program in Digital Studies of Language, Culture, and History provides a solid grounding in computational methods and their use in the humanities.
 Students in this program take courses full-time on the University of Chicago campus from late September to the end of May — three courses per quarter in the Autumn, Winter, and Spring quarters, for a total of nine courses.

-The MA in Digital Studies is a stepping stone to a number of different careers that require a combination of computing skills with an education in the humanities through which students will have acquired much-needed skills in writing and critical thinking that are provided by an education in the humanities.
-Graduates of this program are eligible for non-academic jobs in software development or in software-related marketing, communications, and technical writing; or they may pursue doctoral studies in order to apply their computational skills to research and teaching; or they may take on an academic support role in digital humanities at a college, university, or cultural institution.
+The MA in Digital Studies is a stepping stone to careers that require a combination of computing skills with the skills in writing and critical thinking that are provided by an education in the humanities.
+Graduates of this program are eligible for non-academic jobs in software development or software-related marketing, communications, and technical writing; or they may pursue doctoral studies in order to apply their computational skills to research and teaching; or they may take on an academic support role in digital humanities at a college, university, or cultural institution.

 The MA in Digital Studies qualifies as a STEM Designated Degree Program under the regulations of the United States Immigration and Customs Enforcement agency.